MEI travel banner

 One of the best ways to add storage space to your cruise stateroom is to use magnet hooks to hang backpacks, sunhats and bathing suits to dry.
 Cruise cabin walls are metal, so using magnets is an awesome cruise cabin hack!

-Recommended: 6 pack Magnetic Hooks (these are “heavy duty”)
+Recommended: 6 pack Magnetic Hooks (these are “heavy duty” so they hold up heavier items)

 magnetic hooks

 Another cruise essential that really won’t be on other types of travel packing lists, are magnetic wall clips.
-Funny but cool cruise fact – cruise cabin walls are metal.
+This really surprises new cruisers, but it’s cool cruise fact – most cruise cabin walls are metal.

-Why bring magnet clips?
-On a cruise, you’ll have some paper cruise planners, shore excursion tickets, and invitations to events on your cruise that tend to clutter up your desk and counter space.
-Use some magnetic clips to hang these items on the wall.
+We bring magnet clips to keep clutter off the desk and keep our space tidy.
+This includes paper cruise planners, shore excursion tickets, and invitations to events on your cruise that tend to pile up.
+These magnetic clips work great to hang these items on the wall.

 Recommended: Magnetic clips (see 4.5* Amazon reviews)

-In fact, I’ve now found even more cruise packing hacks and ways to use packing cubes to keep organized on my cruise.
+In fact, I’ve now found even more cruise packing hacks and ways to use packing cubes on a cruise.
 I recommend getting at least 2 packs of these packing cubes, with the various sizes, in different colors.
-This way you can have cubes for each member of the family.
+This way you can have a set for each member of the family.

 Recommended: 5 star rated Packing Cubes